 Then I took the old winter-accessory-organizer-soon-to-be-mail-organizer and emptied it out.
 (Now I have to re-organize that closet, but I'll get to that another day)

-our kitchen island.
+Now the real work started.
+I sorted through our many giant piles of mail and put them into piles on our kitchen island.
 I had more piles than compartments in the organizer, so I had to make some adjustments and merge some of the categories.
 I labeled the organizer with post-its.
 I wanted to live with the system for a bit before breaking out the more permanent label maker.
 I'm not sure I have accounted for absolutely everything that comes into our house yet.
 (I can tell you that I have a "misc." compartment and it's quickly filling up, so I'm sure adjustments are eminent.)
 I found a couple of bigger plastic containers in Jackson's old room/new baby's nursery that I'll probably have to replace later, to organize things on the lower shelf, and I hung an old dry erase board (that I already had just sitting in storage) on the door, to write down important notes or bills that are not accounted for in our monthly budget.
 (Like some of the medical bills I'm receiving now)

 I finished the project off by re-organizing the tech center in the kitchen, now that all of those pesky piles were gone.
 I went through all of the drawers, sorted everything, threw away a lot of stuff, and made it a better use of space for us.